-Carnivora Research International is a Better Business Bureau accredited company since 2009 and has a rating of “A+” when this review was created.
+Carnivora Research International is a Better Business Bureau accredited company since 2009.
+It had a rating of “A+” when this review was updated.
 The company has been in business since 1981.
-See the BBB file for additional information and any updates in the rating.
+See the BBB file updates and more information.

-On the Science of Carnivora page of the product website there are links to many studies that serve as a testament to the benefits of Carnivora.
-While the page I saw was listed as “Currently under Construction,” Most of the links were clickable and linked directly to published peer reviewed studies.
+On the Science of Carnivora page of the product website, there are links to many studies that serve as a testament to the benefits of Carnivora.
+Most of the links were clickable and linked directly to published peer-reviewed studies.
 I liked that.
 I looked at all of the studies listed on the Science of Carnivora page and, after which, came to these conclusions:

-1. The word “Carnivora” did not appear in any of the studies listed.
+1. The word “Carnivora” does not appear in most of the studies listed

 After looking at the evidence presented on the product website, my question is:

-The venus flytrap page of the American Cancer Society, states that in 1985, a German oncologist named Helmut Keller who invented Carnivora in the 1970s (and who holds the patented on it) did a study involving 210 people with various types of cancer.
-Dr. Keller noted that 56% of peopled treated with the Carnivora extract experienced either a remission or stabilization of their tumors.
+American Cancer Society states that in 1985, a German oncologist named Helmut Keller who invented Carnivora in the 1970s (and who holds the patent on it) did a study involving 210 people with various types of cancer.
+Dr. Keller noted that 56% of people treated with the Carnivora extract experienced either remission or stabilization of their tumors.
 That's really impressive, but the ACS said the study has not been replicated.

-I was not able to locate this study and ― ironically ― it's not listed on the Carnivora website either.
+I was not able to locate this study.

 Why didn't Dr. Keller replicate his findings?